PBI Elevating Civility and Communication in Health Care: Extended Edition (CC-30EX)Back

 - Pre-course component: Online written assignments and readings (six hours)

-- 30 CME hour certificate for pre-course + in-person course distributed upon successful completion of course at the end of day three.
+- 30 CME hour certificate for pre-course + live course distributed upon successful completion of course at the end of day three.

 - Post-course component: Faculty-led group conference calls (MAS).
 One hour weekly for 12 weeks.